Good News Is Not a Sufficient Condition for Motivated Reasoning: Experiment Design

 The experiment was conducted on Amazon's Mechanical Turk (MTurk) platform.
-MTurk is an online labor marketplace in which participants choose ``Human Intelligence Tasks'' to complete.
-MTurk has become a very popular way to run economic experiments (e.g. \cite{HRZ11}; \cite{KNSS15}), and \textcite{LFD16} find that participants generally tend to have more diverse demographics than students in university laboratories on dimensions like age and politics.
-The experiment was coded using oTree, an open-source software based on the Django web application framework developed by \textcite{CSW16}.
+MTurk has become a popular way to run economic experiments (\cite{HRZ11}), and \textcite{LFD16} find that participants generally tend be more diverse than students in university laboratories on dimensions like age and politics.
+The experiment was coded using oTree, an open-source software based on the Django web application framework (\cite{CSW16}).

+The experiment was run in two waves.
+Wave 1 was conducted in July 2019, and asked about one non-political question with valence (about leukemia survival rates) as well as six political questions that are also classified as having valence.\footnote{A previous version of this paper removed these observations in the analysis.
+However, helpful suggestions have led to their re-inclusion.} Wave 1 additionally included political and performance questions that were not coded as having valence and are thus not in these analyses.
+It had 13 rounds in total.
+For 34 percent of participants in Wave 1, all rounds are used.
+For the remaining 66 percent of participants, only the first three rounds are used.
+The remaining rounds come after a treatment that is not studied in this paper.
+Results are robust to the inclusion of treated participants.
+Questions are in random order, except for round 13, which asks about performance on the previous questions.

-Wave 1 was conducted on July 8-9, 2019, and asked about the leukemia survival rates question.
-Wave 1 additionally included political and performance questions that were part of a separate experiment.
-Wave 2 was conducted on October 1-2, 2019, and asked about the other four questions.
-Both waves were offered to MTurk workers currently living in the United States who had not previously taken one of my motivated reasoning experiments.
-522 participants from Wave 1 and 508 participants from Wave 2 passed simple attention and comprehension checks.\footnote{In order to pass these checks, subjects needed to perfectly answer the comprehension check question in \Cref{comprehension-question} (by giving a correct answer, correct bounds, and answering the news assessment with certainty).
-In addition, many questions had clear maximum and minimum possible answers (such as percentages, between 0 and 100).
-Subjects were dropped if any of their answers did not lie within these bounds.} Wave 1 also included politicized questions and tested a debiasing treatment that is unrelated to this paper; only participants in the control group are included here, and only observations on the positivity questions are kept.
+Wave 2 was conducted in October 2019 and asked about the other four valence questions.
+No additional treatments were run.
+Both waves were offered to MTurk workers currently living in the United States who had not previously participated in my experiments.
+1,050 participants from Wave 1 and 508 participants from Wave 2 passed simple attention and comprehension checks.\footnote{In order to pass these checks, participants needed to correctly answer the comprehension check question in \Cref{comprehension-question} by giving a correct answer, bounds, and news assessment.
+In addition, many questions had clear maximum and minimum possible answers; participants were dropped if any of their answers did not lie within these bounds.} As shown in the Online Appendix, results are robust to the inclusion of these participants.